Rabbi Segal to make gradual departure for Israel beginning next year

-He also brought highly trained women into the Judaic Studies department, among them Rabba Ramie Smith, a graduate of Yeshivat Maharat; Ms. Ilana Wilner, a graduate of the Graduate Program in Advanced Talmudic Studies at Yeshiva University, and Yoetzet Segal, who before becoming a yoetzet halacha became the first woman to teach Talmud in an Orthodox school in Los Angeles and also has served as masgicha ruchanit (spiritual counselor) and head of Israel guidance.
+He also brought highly trained women into the Judaic Studies department, among them Rabba Ramie Smith, a graduate of Yeshivat Maharat; Ms. Ilana Wilner, a graduate of the Graduate Program in Advanced Talmudic Studies at Yeshiva University; Dr. Sara Smith, who earned a doctorate in Jewish Education at NYU; and Yoetzet Segal, who before becoming a yoetzet halacha became the first woman to teach Talmud in an Orthodox school in Los Angeles and also has served as masgicha ruchanit (spiritual counselor) and head of Israel guidance.

 In 2016, Rabbi Segal instituted and publicized an official LGBT inclusion pledge — the first of its kind in an Orthodox day school — hoping it would set an example for other institutions.
 In 2013, he decided not to allow girls to wear tefillin at school, but to let those who wanted to do so daven at a Temple Beth Am, a nearby Conservative congregation, and come to school after tefilah.